Feichtmeier/podmaster/README.md

 ## watch-it

 `watch-it` is used for reactive state management.
 It allows our UI to "watch" for changes in our data models or services and automatically rebuild when a change occurs or register handlers for side effects.
-In Podmaster, we could use `watch-it` to:
+In MediaDojo, we could use `watch-it` to:

 - Watch the current playback position and update the progress bar in the UI.
 - Watch the list of downloaded episodes and update the download section in the UI.